masomj/one-stop-tech-clinic/README.md

 Additionally, I would like to implement a chat bot to speed up and increase the frequency of user interactions, with the goal of increasing custom for the business.

 ### Deployment
+#### Local Deployment
+In order to deploy this project locally, you will require a text editor like Visual Studio Code.
+- There are 2 ways to deploy locally.
+You can download the code in .zip file directly from github, or clone the repository on your machine following the steps in the next section.

+- Once the code is downloaded via either method, navigate to the directory in which it is saved, then right click the folder, and select "Open with VS Code".
+The whole project file will then open in VS code

+- In order to make the development process easier, some VS code extensions I would reccomend installing would be "Live Server".
+This create a live server in VS Code, which allows you to see changes made in real time.
+This is extremely useful for debugging.
+#### Repository Cloning
+Should you wish to work on this project, you will first needs to clone the repository.
+In order to do this, you can simply download the source files from github, or you can do this with GitBash.
+The steps below are for the GitBash process.
+1. Navigate to the landing page of the repository you would like to clone.
+2. Navigate to the Code section, and then copy the URL.
+3. Open GitBash and type " Git Clone $Enter URL here$"

-#### Site Deployment
+#### Remote Deployment
 This Website was deployed using github Pages.
 I own a domain name for this site, but to use that required calling the domain providers to chane DNS settings, which I deemed not nessacary.
 To deploy a site to GitHub Pages, follow these steps.
 1. Navigate to the repostiory you would like to publish.
 2. Select "settings", then select the "Pages" sub menu.
 3. Select the branch you wish to publish.
 (It will usually be "main") and hit save.
 4. The site will go live in the next 10 minutes.
 Though it can take longer on some occasions.

-#### Repository Cloning
-Should you wish to work on this project, you will first needs to clone the repository.
-In order to do this, you can simply download the source files from github, or you can do this with GitBash.
-The steps below are for the GitBash process.
-1. Navigate to the landing page of the repository you would like to clone.
-2. Navigate to the Code section, and then copy the URL.
-3. Open GitBash and type " Git Clone $Enter URL here$"

 ### Credits